 It can also be used in scenarios where there is no bandwidth connection to send data, so it must be processed close to where it is created.
 As an added benefit, users can place security features in a fog network, from segmented network traffic to virtual firewalls to protect it.
 By moving real time analytics into a cloud computing fog located closer to devices, it is easier to capitalize on the existing computing power present in those devices.

 Fog is the physical location of computing devices much closer to users than cloud servers.
 Fog Computing is the term coined by Cisco that refers to extending cloud computing to an edge of the enterprise’s network.
 It facilitates the operation of computing, storage, and networking services between end devices and computing data centers.
 The new 5G mobile communications standard with https://globalcloudteam.com/ median download speeds of 1.4 Gbps will begin rollout in certain cities in late 2018 while other areas won’t begin until 2020.
 Experts predict exorbitant data growth, especially in the professional sector.
+I was amazed at how quickly I was able to recover all my cmd command for recovering deleted files hidden files using this method.
 With 5G, the bandwidth and speed of mobile data transmission will increase exponentially, opening up entirely new application possibilities in the industry and service sectors.

 Edge servers and storage are installed on a device to collect and process data produced by sensors within the device.
 The processed data can then be transmitted to another data center for human review, archival, merged, and analyzed for broader analytics.
 In the world of Internet of things and Industry 4.0, solutions with cloud technology are indispensable.
 Terms like Software-as-a-Service or Platform-as-a-Service are part of the standard glossary in the world of IoT.
 Cloud services for data analysis are increasingly gaining acceptance in the industrial environment and are already being used productively in companies today.
 However, the increasing volume of generated machine data poses a challenge for analysis on the cloud and should be relieved in the long term by edge and fog computing.